saymoniphal/fswd-p4-item-catalog/README.md

 4. Open any web browser and type `http://localhost:5000` to view the catalog

+Please note: if you want to stop your VM in vagrant after finished playing with the app, you may run command: 'vagrant halt' to stop the vagrant vitual machine.

 ### Run without vagrant

 1. Apart from having PostgreSQL server installed and configure, please ensure